-- 1. Emergency generator locations where a release is likely to reach a storm drain inlet during refueling operations, considering size of the tank, distance to the storm inlet, surface characteristics (concrete, grass, etc.), and topography of the surrounding area; - 2.
+- Emergency generator locations where a release during refueling operations is likely to reach a receiving water body considering distance to the storm inlet, distance from the storm inlet to a receiving water body, surface characteristics (concrete, grass, etc.), anticipated discharge rate/volume, and topography of the surrounding area; - 2.
 Pesticide/herbicide bulk loading/unloading areas if a release is likely to reach a storm drain inlet; - 3.
 Bulk chemical storage areas if a release occurs through mishandling or loading and unloading and the release is likely to enter a storm drain inlet; - 4.
 90-day hazardous waste storage facilities if, considering maximum container size and proximity of storm drains and topography, a release during loading/unloading is likely to reach a storm drain inlet (all other waste handling operations are conducted inside the facilities and the facilities are designed to provide containment of releases); - 5.
-Outdoor, uncovered, confined animal holding facilities (e.g., pens or unprotected outdoor storage of animal feed, manure, bedding, etc.); - 6.
+Animal feeding operations as defined in Nebraska Title 130; - 6.
 Storage of de-icing materials in a manner that could impact stormwater; - 7.
 Commercial-like refuse support operations (e.g., compactors, garbage truck storage, refuse container storage, etc.); - 8.
 Facility maintenance operations if storage or use practices make it likely that chemicals or other pollutants may reach a storm drain inlet through either normal operations or a release during use, mishandling, loading, or unloading.